ingrammicro/concerto/Kubernetes Guestbook example in Flexiant Concerto.md

  <img src="./docs/images/guestbook.png" alt="guestbook" width="500px" >

 # Contact
-If you want to have further information about Flexiant Concerto, you can contact us at <contact@flexiant.com>.
+If you want to have further information about Ingram Micro Concerto, you can contact us at <contact@concerto.com>.

 [cli_build]: https://drone.io/github.com/flexiant/concerto/latest